PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 ![](Turnover_Report_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->

+#### 2. What are the likely reasons why an employee may leave?

-I proceeded to look at the relationships between variables in the dataset.
-The relationship between Salary and other variables is an interesting one I wanted to see but, it was in character type.
+I began to answer this question by looking at the relationships between variables in the dataset.
+The relationship between salary and other variables is an interesting one I wanted to see but, the salary column was in character type.
 We can only compare relationships between numeric variables.

 So, I converted this column to numeric by assigning numbers incrementally to each category of values represented in the column.